 The Barry Reckord Bursary

-Ravi Thornton has been awarded the inaugural bursary.
+Ravi Thornton was awarded the inaugural bursary in 2013.

-The beneficiary of the bursary in 2013 will receive a cash award; mentoring by a dramaturg; the opportunity to have their play co-commissioned by Talawa Theatre Company and Bush Theatre; and publication of their play Oberon Books if it is produced.
+The beneficiary of the bursary receives financial support; mentoring by a dramaturg; the opportunity to have their play co-commissioned by Talawa Theatre Company and Bush Theatre; and publication of their play Oberon Books if it is produced.

 About Barry Reckord